WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Butler Wash, Utah, August 27, 2007.

-This rock and sand loving Artemisia shrub species looks at first much like a miniature Artemisia tridentatum with lobed leaves, woody stems and base, and long clusters of miniature flowers in the fall.
+This rock and sand loving Artemisia shrub looks at first much like a miniature Artemisia tridentata with lobed leaves, woody stems and base, and elongated clusters of miniature flowers in the fall.
 (The dried gray flower stalks persist.)
-Artemisia bigelovii flowers do, however, have rays, in contrast to the rayless Artemisia tridentatum.
-Also, A. bigelovii always stays compact, growing to about two feet wide and high.
+Artemisia bigelovii flowers do, however, have rays, in contrast to the rayless Artemisia tridentata.
+Also, A. bigelovii always stays short and compact, growing to about two feet wide and high and although botanical floras give leaf measurements as .3-2.3 cm long for A. bigelovii and .5-5 cm long for A. tridentata, I find that most A. bigelovii are in the very short range of these measurements and most A. tridentata are in the long range of these measurements.

 In 1857 Asa Gray named this plant for John Bigelow who collected numerous new species with the Mexican Boundary and Whipple Surveys.
 Bigelow collected this species in Texas.
-(More biographical information about Bigelow.)
+(Click for more biographical information about Bigelow.)

 Artemisia bigelovii